jmonto55/Bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 BookStore <a name="about-project"></a>

-**Math Magicians** is a web application inspired by Math, it has three routes: home, a calculate route containing a fully functional calculator, and a final route with a cool math quote.
+**BookStore** is a web application inspired by books, it has two routes: home, and a categories route containing a full list of books which you can review, comment or remove.

 ## 🛠 Built With <a name="built-with"></a>